Building Multi-Agent Memory Systems: Architecture Patterns

 # Reference shared findings from security agent

-security_notes = client.memory.search(
+security_notes = client.search_memories(

 session_id=session_id,